jossmilde/nesting/README.md

 Every part and sheet must specify a numerical `thickness`.
 The nesting script will abort if it encounters a part with a thickness for which no sheet is defined.
 Ensure the thickness values match exactly.

+## Debug Logging

+By default the Python nesting script only logs high‑level information.
+Set the environment variable `NESTING_DEBUG=1` before running `run_nesting.py` to enable detailed debug output.
+This can help diagnose placement issues and analyse the candidate search process.